|

 forgiveness

-to those who hurt us, all the while praying that
+to those who hurt you, all the while praying that

 they will repent their wickedness.